openregister/registers-rfcs/content/metadata-log/index.md

 A metadata log is a list of **changesets** where each changeset has:

 * `timestamp`: The datetime where this changeset was created.
-* `target`: A reference to the data log entry hash it applies.
+* `target`: A reference to the data log entry hash it applies to.
 * `parent`: A reference to the previous changeset hash.
 * `delta`: An ordered set of pairs (`key`, `hash`) describing the **delta** of changes where:
   * `key`: Name of the piece of data (e.g. "name", "description",